 “My hope is that I provide my students with the desire and the tools they need to learn, to love, and to live.
 The outcome will be well worth the work.”

-Ms. Mueller & Mrs. Dauenhauer – Homeroom Fifth graders prepare themselves for Middle School with greater independence and responsibilities.
+Ms. Mueller – Homeroom Fifth graders prepare themselves for Middle School with greater independence and responsibilities.
 Students move from class to class for their different subject areas.
-Mrs. Melder teaches 4th & 5th grade math; Mrs. Mulhall teaches 4th & 5th grade science; Mrs. Dauenhauer teaches 4th & 5th grade language arts; Ms. Mueller teaches 4th & 5th religion and social studies.
+Mrs. Bird teaches 4th & 5th grade math and religion; Mrs. Mueller teaches 4th & 5th grade science and social studies; Mrs. Dauenhauer teaches 4th & 5th grade language arts.

 GOALS & EXPECTATIONS